mihaip/infinite-mac/README.md

 ### Building Basilisk II

-This is only required when making changes to Basilisk II, the generated files are in `src/BasiliskII` and included in the Git repository.
+Basilisk II is included via a Git submodule, it lives in [a separate repo](https://github.com/mihaip/macemu/).
+Rebuilding it is only required when making changes to the emulator core, the generated files are in `src/BasiliskII` and included in the Git repository.

-To begin, ensure that you have a Docker image built with the Emscripten toolchain and supporting library:
+To begin, ensure that you have a Docker image built with the Emscripten toolchain and supporting libraries:

 ```sh
 docker build -t macemu_emsdk .